neortls007idev/Aegis-A-UE-GUI-Toolbelt-for-UE-CLI/README.md

 )
 # runner.cancel()  # terminate early
 ```

-See [docs/architecture.md](docs/architecture.md) for extension points and layout details.
+See [docs/architecture.md](docs/architecture.md) for extension points and
+layout details, and consult the docstrings of `TaskRunner.start` and
+`TaskRunner.cancel` for full API semantics.

 ## Troubleshooting